alex-wap/app-store/README.md

     * 152x152
     * 167x167
     * 180x180
-  * Drag and drop your icons from the Finder into the assets folder in Xcode
+  * Drag and drop your icons from the Finder into the assets folder in Xcode. **if your icons are in "CarPlay", move them to iPhone App 60pt.**
+  * Your AppIcon layout should look like the screenshot below:
+  ADD SCREENSHOT
 * Have your project open in Xcode.

 ## Instructions